 Region: Ireland | ABV: 13% | Tasting Notes: Nutty, Vanilla, Cream

-Made with almond milk and flavored with vanilla, this non-dairy version of Baileys is worth trying even if you don’t have any issues with lactose.
+This non-dairy version of Baileys is made with almond milk and flavored with vanilla—and is definitely worth trying.
 The almond milk base lends a light nutty flavor to the liqueur, making it delightfully cozy.
 It’s just different enough from the original to be interesting while still retaining the undeniable essence of Baileys.

 Though still creamy, the liqueur is lighter than its full-dairy big brother, which makes it extremely versatile in cocktails.
 It’s good in classic coffee-based cocktails but also works with fruit.
 Try it in a White Russian, stirred into iced coffee, or even blended into a take on a frosty Pina Colada.

 Region: Ireland | ABV: 17% | Tasting Notes: Vanilla, Cocoa, Nuts

 “My favorite Irish cream is Emmets Irish Cream,” says bartender Anthony Baker (aka “the Professor”).
 And though it’s good simply poured into a cozy drink, he likes to go the extra step and add it to whipped cream for an extra-decadent Irish Coffee or, our personal favorite, hot chocolate.

 “It has notes of vanilla and cocoa beans, which is an amazing component for my homemade whipped cream recipe,” he says.
 “Rather than having the boring store-bought whipped cream, you can make your own homemade whipped cream, adding some hints of unique flavors with Emmetts.
 This way, that first sip doesn’t have to be some boring whipped cream atop; it could be a lovely and smooth whipped cream that adds a touch of Irish throughout your entire cocktail experience.”

 Best for Milkshakes: Sean's